 How Much Do Truck Drivers Make in California?

-The average annual salary for truck drivers in California is around $55,610, but actual earnings can vary quite a bit depending on experience, job type, and employer.
+The average annual salary for truck drivers in California is around $55,610, though actual earnings vary significantly based on experience, job type, employer, and freight demand.

 Key Facts: